tzaffi/streamlit-cdk-fargate/README.md

 You'll be able to run the app locally on port 8501: [http://localhost:8501](http://localhost:8501)

-## ANTIQUATED - keeping as reminder to add `cdk bootstrap` to make command. - DON'T FORGET TO REMOVE

-**I did that, but I got some nasty error about "This stack uses assets..."**

-Try `cdk bootstrap` from inside of the `streamlit/` directory.
-Thent try `cdk deploy` again.

 ## Setup the CDK Fargate Stack
 Here you'll use a few command to recreate the cdk portion of this repo and also copy in the docker subdirectory resulting in:
 ```bash